sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 Recall the logic of *update* we wrote, we will discover that this is a composite of two actions - *get* and *insert*.
 So can we make use of existing `getCertain` and `insert` method?
 Of course!
 Because `Future` is composable.
 You can compose two or more futures.
 Sounds wonderful!
 Let's write:

-[NOTE Notice | The method `map` and `compose` is only available in Vert.x 3.3.0+, so you are supposed to change the dependency with `compile "io.vertx:vertx-core:3.3.0-SNAPSHOT"`. ]
+[NOTE Notice | The method `map` and `compose` is only available in Vert.x 3.3.0+, so you are supposed to change the dependency with `compile "io.vertx:vertx-core:3.3.0-SNAPSHOT"`.
+And add the maven repo `https://oss.sonatype.org/content/repositories/snapshots` to the `repositories` field. ]

 ```java
 @Override